geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Oh.

 ##### **Geohot or Chenyu** [[01:05:35](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3935)]
-Oh, the issue was...
+Oh, the issue was..
 Oh, is it assigned to?
 Oh, yeah, it's assigned to there.
 Yeah.